petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

     }
 }
 ```
-One more actor to go!
+Okay, we're almost there.
+Just one more actor to go!

-### Phase 6 - Create the `ButtonToggleActor`
+### Step 6 - Create the `ButtonToggleActor`
-You didn't think we were going to let you just fire off those buttons you created in Phase 2 without adding some actors to manage them, did you? ;)
+You didn't think we were going to let you just fire off those buttons you created in Step 2 without adding some actors to manage them, did you? ;)

-In this step we're going to add a new type of actor who, just like the `ChartingActor`, also runs on the UI thread.
+In this step, we're going to add a new type of actor that will run on the UI thread just like the `ChartingActor`.

-The `ButtonToggleActor`'s job to turn click events on the `Button` it manages into messages for the `PerformanceCounterCoordinatorActor` and to make sure that the visual state of the `Button` accurately reflects the state of the subscription managed by the `PeformanceCounterCoordinatorActor`.
+The job of the `ButtonToggleActor` is to turn click events on the `Button` it manages into messages for the `PerformanceCounterCoordinatorActor`.
+The `ButtonToggleActor` also makes sure that the visual state of the `Button` accurately reflects the state of the subscription managed by the `PeformanceCounterCoordinatorActor` (e.g. ON/OFF).

-Create a new file in the `/Actors` folder called `ButtonToggleActor.cs` and type the following:
+Okay, create a new file in the `/Actors` folder called `ButtonToggleActor.cs` and type the following:

 ```csharp
 // Actors/ButtonToggleActor.cs